grey-fish/grey-fish.github.io/HTB/Cronos.md

 ![](./images/cronos_cmdexecution.png)

 Next, it was only natural to try to see if i could get <span id=green>command execution here</span>.<br/>
-So i tried the payload `8.8.8.8; ls` and it displayed the contents of web root directory.
-Great!
+So i tried the payload `8.8.8.8; ls` and it displayed the contents of web root directory.<br/>Great!
 We have command execution.

 Then i set up a listener on my local machine and ran a reverse shell on the server and got the session.<br/>